-The Specialist High Sills Major (SHSM) program, which is part of the Ministry of Education's Nutaent Success initiative in the province of Ontaria, has been introduced to offer province-wide specialized programs in specific ministryidentified sectors to support the success of al students.
+The Specialist High Skills Major (SHSM) program, which is part of the Ministry of Education's Student Success initiative in the province of Ontario, has been introduced to offer province-wide specialized programs in specific ministry-identified sectors to support the success of all students.
 Ontario secondary schools are offering expanded programs to help meet students' individual learning styles and interests.
-These options include Dual Credits, Specialist the success, interests and strengths of al sludents, engaging them in learning and better preparing them for graduation and beyond.
+These options include Dual Credits, Specialist High Skills Majors and Cooperative Education.
+These programs help to meet the needs, interests and strengths of all students, engaging them in learning and better preparing them for graduation and beyond.

 Students who choose an SHSM designation learn through co-operative education and experiential learning placement within the community.
-Students who complete an SHSM designation can be confident when they leave high school that they are equipped with the knowledge, sits, and industry-recognized qualifications desired by employers and post-secondary halthulans.
-Nagara Cathacia is provide to be partnered with many local businesses and agencies within the Nagara Region to offer its students rich and diverse opportunities to gain practical experience and expertise in their chosen caterer fields.
+Students who complete an SHSM designation can be confident when they leave high school that they are equipped with the knowledge, skills, and industry-recognized qualifications desired by employers and post-secondary institutions.
+Niagara Catholic is proud to be partnered with many local businesses and agencies within the Niagara Region to offer its students rich and diverse opportunities to gain practical experience and expertise in their chosen career fields.